Liberty-Biomedical-Visualization/liberty-illustration/README.md

 #### E2E tests

+E2E tests contain a `.spec` segment before the `.ts` file extension.
+They are co-located with the pages that they test.

 E2E testing is performed against the production build of the project, so the project needs to be built before running E2E testing scripts.